Osiris-Team/HBrowser/README.md

 Since this projects aim is to create a new browser written in Java, completly independent from Chromium, we will need to implement those APIs by ourselfs.
-It's indeed a big amount of work for one single person, but if we work together we should be able to implement all of them within some days and make this a browser with full JavaScript support.
+It's indeed a big amount of work for one single person, but if we work together we should be able to implement all of them within some days and make this a browser with unparalleled JavaScript support.

 [Click here to see a list of already implemented APIs and how to implement one on your own.](how-to-implement-a-js-web-api.md)
 If you are working on an implementation open an issue to keep track of who is working on what and avoid duplicate work.